Thereisnospon/CodeView/READ_ENGLISH.md

     }
 }
 ```
-then add this two lines to dependencies:
+then add the following two lines to dependencies:

 ```
 compile(group: 'thereisnospon.codeview', name: 'codeview', version: '0.3.0', ext: 'aar', classifier: '')
 compile 'org.jsoup:jsoup:1.9.2'
 ```

-if the 0.3.0 version have wrong,you can try 0.2.0
+if the 0.3.0 version have some problem ,you can try 0.2.0

 then is ok